drevops/vortex/.docker/config/README.md

-This directory contains additional configuration for every Docker service.
+This directory contains additional configuration for every container service.

 Place your custom configuration into the directory with the service name.